Psalm 2

 Psalm 2:10-12

-Therefore, you kings, be wise; be warned, you rulers of the earth.
-Serve the Lord with fear and rejoice with trembling.
-Kiss the son, lest he be angry and you be destroyed in your way, for his wrath can flare up in a moment.
-Blessed are all who take refuge in him.
+Therefore, kings, be wise; be warned, you judges of the earth.
+Serve Adonai with fear; rejoice, but with trembling.
+Kiss the son, lest he be angry, and you perish along the way, when suddenly his anger blazes.
+How blessed are all who take refuge in him.

 Because of God's decree concerning Jesus, the rulers and all people are given a choice.
 They can embrace Jesus and be blessed or they can suffer the wrath that is to come.
 This is a reminder to us today that there is only one way to be saved from this coming wrath and that is through God's Son who is Jesus.
 It is getting more and more politically incorrect to say it but it is just as true today as it was in the day that Psalm two was written.